-SPECTRUM (2012): Forum Theatre project focused on working with newly arrived communities from South Sudan, Afghanistan, India, and Iraq.
-Project scales issues of relocation, displacement, representation,and racisms, to look at how cultural identity, cultural traditions, butts up against differing understandings of gender norms, a rights based frame-work, and what this means in the process of contributing to tensions in settlement.
+stan, India, and Iraq.
+Project scales issues of relocation, displacement, representation, a rights, racialisation, cultural identity, cultural traditions, and how all of this butts up against differing understandings of gender right in the process of contributing to tensions in settlement.
 We are working on a Forum Theatre pilot project that will incorporate Legislative Theatre.
 Our work is with two newly arrived communities and is sponsored by Spectrum Migrant Resource Centre.
 This work attempts to address settlement issues on arrival into a new country.
 This project initially involves working with recently arrived communities from South Sudan, and the Indian-Australian community.

 Turning over the Stones: Starts November 2012 with Adrian Jackson from Cardboard Citizens visit, with a small group from the community we will use image theatre to reflect on Australian identity in a Globalised world.
 This work stems from Terry O’Leary (of Cardboard Citizens) visit.
 Where Terry, in her travels to Australian, and her thinking through the lens of Theatre of the Oppressed practitioner, reflected on struggles, complexities of what it means to be an Australian in the context of historical, and contemporary context of genocide, xenophobia.
 Turning over the stops is a critical and reflective pause to ask, in order to then take action.